-In order to obtain incentive stock option treatment for federal income tax purposes upon the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock received upon exercise of the option, the sale (or other disposition) must not occur within two years from the date of the granting of the option nor within one year after the issuance of such shares upon exercise of the option (the "ISO holding period requirements").
-If the ISO holding period requirements are satisfied, on the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock received upon the exercise of such an option, the optionee generally will realize income equal to the difference, if any, between the proceeds realized from the sale (or other disposition) and the amount paid as the exercise price of the option.
-On the other hand, if the ISO holding period requirements are not satisfied on the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock received upon the exercise of such option, the optionee generally will realize income taxable as compensation (and HEICO will realize a compensation deduction) in an amount equal to the lesser of (a) the difference, if any, between the fair market value of the shares on the date of exercise and the amount paid as the exercise price of the option or (b) the difference, if any, between the proceeds realized from the sale or other disposition and the amount paid as the exercise price of such option.
+In order to obtain incentive stock option treatment for federal income tax purposes upon the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock or Class A Common Stock received upon exercise of the option, the sale (or other disposition) must not occur within two years from the date of the granting of the option nor within one year after the issuance of such shares upon exercise of the option (the "ISO holding period requirements").
+If the ISO holding period requirements are satisfied, on the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock or Class A Common Stock received upon the exercise of such an option, the optionee generally will realize income equal to the difference, if any, between the proceeds realized from the sale (or other disposition) and the amount paid as the exercise price of the option.
+On the other hand, if the ISO holding period requirements are not satisfied on the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock or Class A Common Stock received upon the exercise of such option, the optionee generally will realize income taxable as compensation (and HEICO will realize a compensation deduction) in an amount equal to the lesser of (a) the difference, if any, between the fair market value of the shares on the date of exercise and the amount paid as the exercise price of the option or (b) the difference, if any, between the proceeds realized from the sale or other disposition and the amount paid as the exercise price of such option.
 Any additional gain realized on such sale or disposition (in addition to the compensation income referred to above) would give rise to taxable income.

-The tax basis of the shares of HEICO Common Stock received by the optionee upon exercise will be equal to the amount paid as the exercise price (plus the amount, if any, includable in his or her gross income as compensation income, as referred to in the immediately preceding paragraph).
+The tax basis of the shares of HEICO Common Stock or Class A Common Stock received by the optionee upon exercise will be equal to the amount paid as the exercise price (plus the amount, if any, includable in his or her gross income as compensation income, as referred to in the immediately preceding paragraph).
 The holding period for such shares will commence on the date of exercise.